aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 Person{name='Erin', age=50}
 Persons with initial C
 Person{name='Chris', age=37}

-### mapping
-Mapping is typically used with groupingBy to convert the resulting map values to some of the data structure.
-The following example will create a map where the key is the person name and the value is a single element list that contains their age.
-If we didn't use mapping here, the map value would have been a list of the whole Person object.

-    Map<String, List<Integer>> anotherNameToAgeMap =
-        largePersonList.stream()
-            .collect(
-                    Collectors.groupingBy(person -> new String(person.getName()),
-                        Collectors.mapping(Person::getAge, Collectors.toList())
-            ));

-    anotherNameToAgeMap.forEach((key, value) -> System.out.println("Name is " + key + " and age is " + value.get(0)));

-Output:
-Name is Erin and age is 50
-Name is Paige and age is 31
-Name is Tom and age is 30
-Name is Zach and age is 10
-Name is Chris and age is 37
-Name is Jeff and age is 70
-Name is John and age is 29
-Name is Mark and age is 35
-Name is Jenny and age is 20
-Name is Jane and age is 45
-Name is Helen and age is 60

 ## Independent Practice
 For the independent practice, we will take what we have learned in this module and put them to use.